FreeAndFair/ColoradoRLA/docs/methodology.md

 design artifacts captured in our distributed version control system like any other engineering artifact.

+When Free & Fair notices a defect, we will log the issue immediately into the issue tracking system within GitHub.
+If the Colorado Department of State would like direct access to GitHub to log issue, we will provide access;  the Colorado Department of State may prefer to notify Free & Fair by email so that Free & Fair can enter the issue into the tracking system.
+Within a
-When a defect is noticed either by Free & Fair or the Colorado Department of State, it will be immediately logged in the issue tracking system.
-Within a day of entry to the system, each issue will be categorized and assigned to a team member who will be responsible for driving the effort to fix the issue.
+day of entry to the system, each issue will be categorized and assigned to a team member who will be responsible for driving the effort to fix the issue.
 Each code change that has an effect on an issue will reference that issue, so that progress towards a fix can be observed as it occurs.
-We will maintain a policy that an issue can only be closed once the party that raises the issue signs off that the issue has, in fact, been fixed.
+We will maintain a policy that an issue can be closed only once the party that raises the issue signs off that the issue has, in fact, been fixed.

 All development-related team communication is facilitated by an Asana